ananis25/funsql-python/README.md

 FunSQL queries and their intermediate components are first-class python objects.
 So, they can be constructed independently, passed around as values, and freely composed together.

 You'd also note writing expressions isn't particularly convenient; `Fun("between", Get.year_of_birth, 1930, 1940)` is too verbose for a data manipulation DSL.
-While part of the reason is, operator overloading might surface bugs I haven't thought through, it also illustrates the usefulness of FunSQL being just a python library; you can build your own abstractions.
+While part of the reason is, operator overloading might surface bugs I haven't thought through, it also illustrates the usefulness of FunSQL being just a python library; you can build your own abstractions!

 <br>